deveshub/opensociety/README.md

-# Open Society Main Frontend Gateway
+# Open Society

-This is a "gateway" application intended to be part of a microservice architecture.
-This is the frontend gateway of the application and it connects with other microservices via Spring Cloud Gateway as implemented in this module.
+Open society is an open-source housing society management application which is divided into 3 microservices:
+- Communication Service
+- Visitor Service
+- Frontend Gateway Service

+The details of each microservice above are maintained in the respective readme files of each microservice in their own folder.

 This application is configured for Service Discovery and Configuration with the Service Registry.
 On launch, it will refuse to start if it is not able to connect to the Service Registry at [http://localhost:8761](http://localhost:8761).

 ## Project Structure